-- You are very thirsty a lot of the time
+- You are very thirsty a lot of the time.

-- You pass a lot of urine
+- You pass a lot of urine.

-- Tiredness, weight loss, and feeling generally unwell
+- · Tiredness, weight loss and feeling generally unwell.

 The above symptoms tend to develop quite quickly, over a few days or weeks.
 After treatment is started, the symptoms soon settle and go.
-However, without treatment, the blood sugar (glucose) level becomes very high and acids form in the bloodstream (ketacidosis).
-If this persists you will become lacking in fluid in the body (dehydrated), and are likely to lapse into a coma and die.
+However, without treatment, the blood sugar (glucose) level becomes very high and acids form in the bloodstream (ketoacidosis).
+If this persists you will become lacking in fluid in the body (dehydrated) and are likely to lapse into a coma and die.
 (The reason you make a lot of urine and become thirsty is because glucose leaks into your urine, which pulls out extra water through the kidneys.)

-How is diabetes diagnosed?
+How is type 1 diabetes diagnosed?

 A simple dipstick test can detect sugar (glucose) in a sample of urine.
 This may suggest the diagnosis of diabetes.
 However, the only way to confirm the diagnosis is to have a blood test to look at the level of glucose in your blood.
-If this is high then it will confirm that you have diabetes.
-Some people have to have two samples of blood taken and they may be asked to fast (this means having nothing to eat or drink, other than water, from midnight before the blood test is performed).